themandalore/Photocoin/README.md

 ```
     totalSupply();
 ```
-  * Transfers the ownership of a photo from one address to another address
+  * Transfers the ownership of a photo token from one address to another address
 ```
     transferFrom("0x0d7EFfEFdB084DfEB1621348c8C70cc4e871Eba4", "0x0d7EFfEFdB084DfEB1621348c8C70cc4e871Eba5",1);
     //Assuming you own the token and are either the first (_from) address or approved to do so.
 ```
-  * Get TokenID of photos owned by owner
+  * Get TokenID of photo tokens owned by owner
 ```
     tokensOf("0x0d7EFfEFdB084DfEB1621348c8C70cc4e871Eba4");
 ```
-  * Get detail info of photos from tokenID
+  * Get detail info of photo tokens from tokenID
 ```
     getPhoto(1);
 ```